Get Live Survey Results into SharePoint

 -

-in the SharePoint document library where the Excel file
+modification in the SharePoint document library where

-with the survey results is stored.
+the Excel file with the survey results is stored.

-- The flow in turn calls to an
+- The flow in turn calls to an Azure Function with

-notifying the function that there is work to do.
+that there is work to do.

 -